 A serial comma or Oxford comma is a comma that is placed right after the penultimate term in the list of more than two things.

 Please give me a pen, clipboard, and notebook.

 In this example, the serial comma is placed right after the clipboard.

-Plagiarismchecker.co offers a free grammar checker that checks for all spelling or punctuation errors in a text and highlights bugs instantly.
+Plagiarismchecker.co offers a free grammar checker that checks for all spelling or punctuation errors in a text and highlights any bug instantly.
 The advanced facility proofreads the uploaded text like an expert and eliminates mistakes.
 The assistance of this utility allows individuals to improve their writing skills.
 The advanced facility is also capable of detecting the incorrect use of a serial comma in a sentence.
-You can examine the correct use of the Oxford comma easily by entering the text on this facility.
+You can easily examine the correct use of the Oxford comma by entering the text on this facility.

 The Oxford comma is widely used in blogs.
 However, most professional writers who are writing any content except news articles or students who are drafting an essay for school can use serial commas to enhance the readability of text.

 There are many instances where using the Oxford comma can confuse the readers.
 For example,

 I love my brother, my cat, and my dog.